 This time you aren’t just changing the colors, but you will change their shapes, sizes and rotations, as well as copy multiple shapes.
-Try to get your edited diagram close to the result below.
+Try to get your edited diagram close to the result displayed at the bottom.

-- Flip the cube (in the Arrange tab of the format panel on the right)
+Change the angle of the shape or rotate it 90° in the Arrange tab in the format panel on the right.

 You can flip shapes using the Arrange tab in the format panel on the right.
 You can choose to flip the shape vertically or horizontally.

-- Change the angle of the shape or rotate it 90° in the Arrange tab in the format panel on the right.
+Flip the cube (in the Arrange tab of the format panel on the right)

 In the next exercise in this basics training course, we’ll look at how to add text and labels, and work with connectors.